 On April 13, 2007, the Fish and Game Commission voted unanimously to adopt 29 marine protected areas (MPAs) covering many of those areas along the central coast that were identified as particularly important through the Marine Life Protection Act Initiative process due to the habitats and species of special biological significance they support.
-The proposed project would include high-energy seismic survey activities in close proximity to two of these 29 MPAs, the Point Buchon State Marine Reserve and Point Buchon Marine Conservation Area.
+The proposed project would include high-energy seismic survey activities in close proximity to two of these 29 MPAs, the

+Point Buchon State Marine Reserve and Point Buchon Marine Conservation Area.
 In addition, the project would also result in elevated sound levels within the White Rock State Marine Conservation Area.
 The discharge of elevated sound levels into these MPAs has the potential to result in the disturbance, injury, and loss of marine life within the MPAs.

 Section 30230 of the Coastal Act requires, in part, that special protection be given to areas and species of special biological significance.
 Given the collaborative stakeholder process and detailed scientific evaluation that informed the designation of the Point Buchon State Marine Reserve, Point Buchon Marine Conservation Area, and White Rock State Marine Conservation Area all three of these MPAs are considered to support areas and species of special biological significance.
 The Commission must therefore find that the proposed project provides all three areas with special protection.
 Given all of the project's expected impacts, described above, the proposed use of high-energy air guns in the nearshore and offshore waters adjacent to the Point Buchon MPAs clearly does not provide these areas with special protection.
-The Commission therefore finds that the proposed project of the Point Buchon MPAs clearly does not provide these areas with special protection.
-The Commission therefore finds that the proposed project for the Point Buchon MPAs clearly does not provide these areas with special protection.
-The Commission
+The Commission therefore finds that the proposed project is inconsistent with Section 30230 of the Coastal Act.